 Now let’s discuss some specifics about the best ways to borrow.

-1. Zero percent credit cards
+1. Zero percent interest credit cards

 Credit cards with a zero percent interest rate are one way to borrow without paying interest, at least for a designated period of time.
 You can find examples in the credit card section of our Solutions Center.
 These cards offer “teaser rate” incentives with grace periods from six to 18 months.